 Heavy Equipment.
-In 2022 the anticipated realignment of our heavy equipment fleet was executed.
-The sweeper and catch basin cleaner were sold and a rubber-tired excavator was ordered.
-Its arrival is imminent.
-Refurbishment will continue to be used extensively to extend the life of certain major assets, line the roadside mower and brush chipper.
+In 2023 the realignment of our heavy equipment fleet was advanced with the arrival of a rubber-tired excavator, which has greatly enhanced our in-house capacity for major drainage work and other tasks for which additional attachments will be added.
+Refurbishment will continue to be used extensively to extend the life of certain major assets, like the roadside mower and brush chipper.
 This has allowed us to defer replacement of several pieces of equipment.

 Large Trucks.
 Historic capital funding for Large Trucks was adjusted to return from a 25-year replacement cycle to a 20-year cycle.
 It will take several years to slide into this arrangement.
 A 20-year replacement interval still stretches the standard envelope, so we continue to rely on targeted refurbishment.
-A new truck was purchased in 2022 with the next one scheduled for 2023.
+A new truck is presently on order.

 Small Trucks.
 The reserve fund for small trucks covers a wider variety of vehicles.
 Though standard replacement cycles form the foundational basis for the funding plan, flexibility has been (and will continue to be) employed to best align the fleet with needs.
 This has involved repurposing lower-use assets in conjunction with replacement.
-A replacement B & G service vehicle was just received.
-The signs & markings flat bed was liquidated and not replaced, providing some offsetting revenue.
+Replacement of a pick-up truck is being pursued.

-FACILITIES
+PUBLIC WORKS FACILITIES